Some of our speakers

 -

-An interactive session to discuss the latest releases of the GHG Protocol and SBTi standards, allowing for both questions and suggestions to be pitched to both GHG Protocol and SBTi representatives.
+An interactive session to discuss the latest releases of the GHG Protocol, SBTi and BSI standards, allowing for both questions and suggestions to be pitched to both GHG Protocol, SBTi and BSI (ISO) representatives.
 Outputs will be documented and should form part of the wider consultation process.

 -

 What is the purpose of Scope 3?
 How do we improve our collective approach: which is working well and what needs reform?
 Too often carbon accountants fail to distinguish between inventory (aka "attributional") and intervention (aka "consequential") GHG accounting methods – which are appropriate for fundamentally different purposes.
 For example, practitioners sometimes use inventory accounting to assess how much a mitigation action reduces emissions whereas intervention accounting may be more appropriate.
-This panel aims to discuss the wider issues with Scope 3 accounting as well as a practical discussion on inventory vs. intervention accounting.
+This interactive session will start with a provocation from Michael Gillenwater (GHG Management Institute) and then invite delegates onto the stage to share their views and opinions, whilst discussing the wider issues with Scope 3 accounting as well as a practical discussion on inventory vs. intervention accounting.

 -